 So, scripts generated millions of links on sites set up exclusively for the purpose of hosting these links, but no thought was ever given to removing them.
 And when you start to try and remove them then the problems really begin.

-Practically therefore we are dealing with an almighty mess which needs to be cleaned up and it takes time, patience and perseverance to prevail.
+Practically, therefore, we are dealing with an almighty mess that needs to be cleaned up and it takes time, patience and perseverance to prevail.